pinax-network/substreams_firehose/README.md

 - For using [**Pinax**](https://pinax.network/) based endpoints, go to https://pinax.network/.
 - For using [**StreamingFast**](https://www.streamingfast.io/) based endpoints, go to https://app.streamingfast.io/.

-You can run the TUI configuration tool for setting your API keys :
+You can run the TUI configuration tool for setting your API keys.
+The tool will check that they are valid against the specified endpoint (hence why the `dummy` key used in the video below will fail to pass):
 ![video]()

 The TUI also allows you to add your own authentication providers and manage the list of data endpoints that you can query.